minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

     module="bits.port_classification.port_classification",
  )

-The businessrules are contained in the module port_classification, in the file port_classification.py.
+The businessrules are contained in the module *port_classification*, in the file *port_classification.py*.
 This bit grabs the IPPort object and supplies the KATFindingType and Finding objects.
 The businessrules in this case distinguish three types of ports: the COMMON_TCP_PORTS that may be open, SA_PORTS that are for management purposes and should be closed, and DB_PORTS that indicate the presence of certain databases and should be closed.

-The specification for a bit is broad, but limited by the data model.
-Boefjes retrieve information externally, bits only look at the objects in Octopus.
+The specification for a bit is broad, but limited by the data model: Whereas Boefjes are actively gathering information externally, bits only look at the existing objects they receive from Octopus.
 Analysis of the information can then be used to create new objects, such as the KATFindingTypes which in turn correspond to a set of specific reports in OpenKAT.

 .. code-block:: python